CLAIR-LAB-TECHNION/ICAPS-24/README.md

 - 4: used on Friday (note that this isn't online yet!)

 If you would like to run the notebooks locally on your machine, you can download them, but some installations may be required (e.g., numpy).

+Otherwise, just click on "Open in Colab" at the top of each colab.